 The idea of rescuing maidens was part of the chivalric code of knight-errants.
 This is probably a major reason why stories with damsels in distress are so often about knights, castles, and dragons.

-None of this is directly tied to a medieval or even older period, as the damsel in distress was just as common as ever in the 20th century.
+The damsel in distress was just as common as ever in the 20th century.
 The new medium of film helped perpetuate the role women had in society and entertainment, along with what audiences were clamoring for.

 The 20th century did see advancements in the roles and rights of women.
 However, most fiction still put women in damsel in distress movies, roles that kept them weak (and in need of a man) for one reason or another.

-Even a contemporary medium like video games has been “guilty” of this.
+Even a contemporary medium like video games has been guilty of this.
 The story of many video games used to be as simple as “rescue the princess.”
-Early titles from the 1980s like Donkey Kong were all about this, as were succeeding games like Super Mario Bros. and The Legend of Zelda
+Early titles from the 1980s like Donkey Kong were all about this, as were succeeding games like Super Mario Bros. and The Legend of Zelda.

 For the most part, the damsel in distress archetype was able to flourish and continue for centuries because of society's views on men, women, and how stories are told.
 However, it was not that long ago when this character type started to be examined, subverted, and averted in a big way.